 Flat-woven rugs, or dhurries and kilims, consist only of warp and weft threads, meaning they do not have the thickness of a knotted or tufted rug.
 With their flat finish, they are durable, easy to care for, and often reversible.
 Flat-woven rugs are typically made of wool, cotton, natural fibers, or synthetic fibers.

 Power-loomed rugs are machine made on electrically powered looms that are controlled by computers.
-They feature a wide range of color options, complex designs, a variety of fiber type, and shorter lead times than other constructions.
-Typically made of synthetic fibers like polyester, polypropylene, or PET yarns, this construction is a good option for easy care, owing to their inherent stain-resistant fiber quality.
-If viscose or other cellulose fibers are used, these power-loomed qualities can have a soft and luxurious, though less durable, characteristics.
+They feature a wide range of color options, complex designs, a variety of fiber type, and a shorter lead time than other constructions.
+Typically made of synthetic fibers like polyester, polypropylene, or recycled PET yarns, this construction is a good option for easy care, owing to their inherent stain-resistant fiber quality.
+If viscose or other cellulose fibers are used, these power-loomed qualities can have soft and luxurious, though less durable, characteristics.

 Generally used in flat-woven constructions, cotton is soft and easy to care for.
 It is also more affordable than wool.
-Cotton rugs are a great option for kid and pet-friendly homes and typically have a more relaxed or casual look.
+Cotton rugs are a great option for kid- and pet-friendly homes and typically have a more relaxed or casual look.